mahdy-asady/mahdy-asady.github.io/_posts/2024-11-25-openwrt-init-script.md

 - **Testing Service Components**: Developers can use commands to isolate and test specific parts of a service or script during development or troubleshooting.
 - **Service Control Beyond Start/Stop/Restart**: Standard Procd scripts typically only offer basic control operations.
 Custom commands let you introduce specialized behavior tailored to your service.

+### **Available Utility Functions in Init Scripts**

+Look at the contents of the `/etc/rc.common` file (included at the beginning of init scripts) and you will see `functions.sh` included there.
+There are a number of utility functions in this file which simplify the development of init scripts and configuration management tools.
+These functions abstract common tasks like managing configurations, handling users and groups, and iterating over system states, ensuring consistency and efficiency in script execution.
+Below are two key groups of functions available in this library:
+- **Configuration Handling**
+    These functions handle the creation and management of configuration sections and options.
+The functions allow scripts to interact with configuration files, dynamically set or retrieve options, and iterate over configuration sections or lists.
+They include callback mechanisms for extensibility and are indispensable for maintaining structured configuration data in OpenWRT.

+- **User and Group Management**
+    These utilities manage the addition, existence checks, and association of users and groups on the system.
+They ensure that user accounts and permissions are set up correctly during package installation or system initialization.
+For instance, they can add a user, assign a group ID, and associate the user with a specific group in one seamless process.

+This library provides powerful tools for developers working on init scripts, making complex tasks like configuration parsing and user management straightforward and consistent with OpenWRT’s design principles.

 ## Write Your Own Init Scripts

 If you’re developing a custom service or modifying an existing one, writing an init script is straightforward.
 Here's a basic step-by-step guide to writing your own init script: